 Previously we looked at how to read and write data to UserDefaults

-There is a catch – isn’t there always? – and it’s that all iOS apps are sandboxed, which means they run in their own container with a hard to guess directory name.
-As a result, we can’t – and shouldn’t try to – guess the directory where our app is installed, and instead need to rely on Apple’s API for finding our app’s documents directory.
+There is a small catch – isn’t there always? – and it’s that all iOS apps are sandboxed, which means they run in their own container with a hard to guess directory name.
+As a result, we can’t – and shouldn’t try to – guess the directory where our app is installed, and instead need to rely on a special URL that points to our app’s documents directory:

 That documents directory is ours to do with as we please, and because it belongs to the app it will automatically get deleted if the app itself gets deleted.
 Other than physical device limitations there is no limit to how much we can store, although remember that users can use the Settings app to see how much storage your app takes up – be respectful!